EddyVerbruggen/nativescript-numeric-keyboard/README.md

     locale: "en_US", // or "nl_NL", or any valid locale really (to define the decimal char)
     noReturnKey: true,
     noDecimals: true,
-    noIpadInputBar: true // suppress the bar with buttons iOS renders on iPad since iOS 9 });
+    noIpadInputBar: true, // suppress the bar with buttons iOS renders on iPad since iOS 9
+    returnKeyButtonBackgroundColor: new Color("red") // optional, set this to change the (default) blue color of the 'return' key
+  });
 }
 ```